gkovalechyn/subgen/README.md

 </details>

+# Changes made from McCloudS/subgen
+* Downgraded to cuda 11.8 so it can run on linux hosts.
+* Pinned ctranslate2.
+* Fixed docker build that was always using original repo in dockerfiles.
+* Removed automatic updates in launcher.
+* Changed to manual versioning.
+* Changed to build on tags.

 # What is this?

 This will transcribe your personal media on a Plex, Emby, or Jellyfin server to create subtitles (.srt) from audio/video files with the following languages: https://github.com/McCloudS/subgen#audio-languages-supported-via-openai and transcribe or translate them into english.
 It can also be used as a Whisper provider in Bazarr (See below instructions).
 It technically has support to transcribe from a foreign langauge to itself (IE Japanese > Japanese, see [TRANSCRIBE_OR_TRANSLATE](https://github.com/McCloudS/subgen#variables)).
 It is currently reliant on webhooks from Jellyfin, Emby, Plex, or Tautulli.
 This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.